-In residential districts, unless otherwise provided in these land development regulations, in all districts accessory uses and structures shall not be located in required front, side, or waterfront yards but may be located in rear yards not less than ten (10) feet from the rear lot line; provided, however:
+Unless otherwise provided in these land development regulations, in all districts accessory uses and structures shall not be located in required front, side, or waterfront yards but may be located in rear yards not less than ten (10) feet from the rear lot line provided, however:

-- 1. That accessory structures for the housing of persons, such as guest houses, shall not be located in any required yard, nor shall air conditioner compressor units be located in any required yard; and - 2.
+- 1. That accessory structures for housing persons, such as guest houses, shall not be located in a required yard, - 2.
+Air conditioner compressor units shall not be located in a required yard; and - 3.
 Structures used for water related activities such as boat docks, boat houses, and similar uses may be located anywhere in a required waterfront yard.

-No separate accessory building shall be located within five (5) feet of any building.
+No separate accessory building shall be located within five (5) feet of a building.